kViking/colormixer/README.md

 4. Repeat until you forget why you started.

 ## Installation

+### FOR ALL INSTALLS
+Go to releases, get the compiled app for your platform (Windows, Linux, Android)

 - **Windows:** Double-click `colormixer.exe` in `build/windows/` and let the magic happen.
 - **Linux:** Run the `colormmixer` executable in `build/linux/` (yes, we know there’s an extra “m”—it’s a feature, not a typo).